 The System Service exception error is a blue screen of death situation in Windows 10/11 that can be caused by a number of things.
 It could be that your PC’s drivers are out of date, your files are infected, your software programs are corrupt or incompatible with each other or with your version of Windows OS.
 Thus, to resolve the system service exception error, one must troubleshoot all of the above issues separately.

 How to fix system service exception error

-Because the System Service Exception error on Windows 10 is most likely stemming from any number of issues, it is recommended to first do a full system scan before trying any other solution.
-A full system scan can be achieved with the help of a PC repair tool such as Outbyte PC Repair.
-This software will help identify any underlying issues such as missing registry entries, corrupted software, missing updates, misconfigured drivers and even malware infections.
+Because the System Service Exception error on Windows 10/11 is most likely stemming from any number of issues, it is recommended to first do a full system scan before trying any other solution.
+There are various PC repair tools available that can perform a full system scan.
+They aim to identify underlying issues such as missing registry entries, corrupted software, and misconfigured drivers.
+For example, you may consider using Outbyte PC Repair.

 Updating your drivers

 If you don’t want to go the PC repair way, then you can do some of the work of a PC repair tool, such as manually updating your drivers.
 Incompatible or faulty drivers are often to blame for the System Service exception error on Windows 10/11, and a driver that is out of sync with your latest version of Windows could make it hard for your OS to perform some of its duties, thus leading to the error.
 To manually update your drivers on Windows 10/11, take the following steps:

 - Click the Windows Menu button.

 NB: This process works only if the hardware manufacturer uses the Windows Update service.